hofmand/dir2ml/README.md

 * Only MD5, SHA-1, and SHA-256 hashes are currently supported. *(Do we need any others?)*

 ## Future Plans
+* Test both downloading and in-place seeding with aria2
 * Port the code to Linux/BSD
 * Filter by file size, type, etc.
 * Provide a means to merge and split `.meta4` files